ChibykeOS/sentiment_analysis_nlp_project_iu/README.md

 # Sentiment Analysis on Movie Reviews
 ## Background
 With the advent of social media, movie reviews have become a popular means of expressing opinions about films.
 This project develops a natural language processing (NLP) system to analyze movie reviews and determine overall sentiment (positive or negative), as outlined in the assignment.

-Task Overview
+**Task Overview**

+## Collect Data
-Collect Data: Used the publicly available Stanford Large Movie Review Dataset (IMDB) from https://ai.stanford.edu/~amaas/data/sentiment/.
+Used the publicly available Stanford Large Movie Review Dataset (IMDB) from https://ai.stanford.edu/~amaas/data/sentiment/.
 Preprocess Data: Remove stop words, lemmatize, and encode using TF-IDF.
-Train Model: Supervised learning with Multinomial Naive Bayes on labeled positive/negative reviews.
+**Train Model**: Supervised learning with Multinomial Naive Bayes on labeled positive/negative reviews.
-Evaluate Model: Assessed accuracy and generalization on a separate test dataset.
+**Evaluate Model**: Assessed accuracy and generalization on a separate test dataset.
-Analyze Reviews: Binary classification for new reviews (positive/negative).
+**Analyze Reviews**: Binary classification for new reviews (positive/negative).
-Evaluation Scenarios: Tested on small (e.g., 100 reviews), medium (1,000), large (10,000), and full (50,000) datasets.
+**Evaluation Scenarios**: Tested on small (e.g., 100 reviews), medium (1,000), large (10,000), and full (50,000) datasets.

-Dataset Details
+## Dataset Details

 Source: https://ai.stanford.edu/~amaas/data/sentiment/
 Structure: 50,000 reviews total (25,000 train: 12,500 pos/12,500 neg; 25,000 test similarly).
 Each review is in a .txt file within pos/neg folders.
 Labels: Binary (positive/negative based on folder).

-System Implementation
+## System Implementation
-The system is implemented in sentiment_analysis.py using Python with NLTK for preprocessing and scikit-learn for vectorization and modeling.
+The system is implemented in sentiment_analysis_nlp_iu.py using Python with NLTK for preprocessing and scikit-learn for vectorization and modeling.
 Key steps:

-Download and extract the dataset.
+## Download and extract the dataset.
 Load and preprocess reviews (lowercase, remove stop words, lemmatize).
 Encode text with TF-IDF (limited to 5,000 features for efficiency).
 Train Multinomial Naive Bayes on train data.